About UVC

 UV-C rays in a light bulb know as UV-C Germicidal Light.

-What is UV-C Germicidal Light?
-UV-C Germicidal Light deactivates the DNA of bacteria, germs fungi and viruses.
-This deactivation destroys the cells ability to reproduce.
-Specifically, it causes damage to the nucleic acid of the cell by forming covalent bonds between certain adjacent bases in the DNA.
-This formation causes the cell to die when it tries to reproduce.
-According to the Environmental Protection Agency surfaces we come in contact with daily contain hundreds of thousands of infectious microorganisms, which can only be seen with a microscope.
+Environmental Protection Agency surfaces we come in contact with daily contain hundreds of thousands of infectious microorganisms, which can only be seen with a microscope.
 These microorganisms can cause diseases such as MRSA, Ringworm, HIV, Impetigo and Influenza to name a few.
 The proper dosage of UV-C light will destroy every type of microorganism know to man.
 What Dosage of UV-C Light is Required to disinfect Certain Types of Microorganisms?
 The energy required to nullify microorganisms is a product of the UV-C light’s intensity and exposure time.
 This energy is measured in micro-watt seconds per square centimeter (μW S/cm2).